distributedio/titan/docs/ops/deploy.md

 redis-cli -p 7369
 ```

-If Multi-tenancy is enabled, use server generated token to auth:
+If Multi-tenancy is enabled, use server-generated token to auth:

 ```
 redis-cli -p 7369 -a bbs-1543999615-1-7a50221d92e69d63e1b443